FatemehDerakhshan/Clustering/readme.md

-This project is for machine-learning course I took.This project is for classification part.
+This project is for machine-learning course I took.This project is for clustering part.

 link of the tutorial: